-I have a hunch that you will be the most excited about pricing, and I actually also already have a couple of gel removal videos in circulation, including one here on YouTube, so just come back and click the right top card after watching this episode if you need to learn how to properly remove your Japanese gel nails.
-Remember most Japanese gel is soft gel so you’re just going to file it thin and wrap in a small amount of acetone.
+I have a hunch that you will be the most excited about pricing.
+Also, I have a couple of gel removal videos in circulation, including one on YouTube.
+If you need to learn how to remove your Japanese gel nails properly, just click HERE to watch it.

 Alright!
 Super excited about this episode!?
 Are you?

 First off.
 I’m going to go ahead and give you access to my Pricing Cheat Sheet.